Littleton, Colorado: Government

 Littleton is a home-rule municipality with a council-manager form of government.
 The city council makes policy for the city and approves the annual city budget.
 The city manager implements the council's policies and oversees day-to-day administration of the city government and its departments.

 As the county seat, Littleton is the administrative center of Arapahoe County.
 The county government's main Administration Building is located in Littleton, and most county government departments base their operations in the city.

-Littleton lies mostly within Colorado's 6th U.S. Congressional District, but changes made to Colorado's congressional districts in 2012 put the extreme southwestern portion of the city into Colorado's 1st congressional district.
-For the purposes of representation in the Colorado General Assembly, the city is located in the 26th and 30th districts of the Colorado Senate and the 3rd, 38th, and 43rd districts of the Colorado House of Representatives.
+Littleton lies mostly within Colorado's 6th U.S. Congressional District, but changes made to Colorado's congressional districts in 2021 put the portion of the city within Douglas County into Colorado's 4th congressional district.
+For the purposes of representation in the Colorado General Assembly, the city is located in the 16th and 30th districts of the Colorado Senate and the 25th, 38th, and 43rd districts of the Colorado House of Representatives.

 Elected officials

 The council consists of seven members - one member for each of the four legislative districts, two at-large members, and the mayor.
 Beginning in 2021, all council members are elected to 4-year terms.
 General elections for city council are held in odd-numbered years with either three or four council seats up for election.
 In 2021, Littleton voters elected the first popularly-elected mayor to a four-year term.
+Mayor Kyle Schlachter represents Littleton on the Metro Mayors Caucus (MMC) and serves as the 2026 MMC Chair.